Update: Ryerson University’s readiness plan to welcome international students

 The current travel exemptions for international students are to travel to Canada for the purpose of studies.
 We do recommend that if you are traveling, you are either currently enrolled in courses or are travelling shortly before you begin courses.
 We would recommend travelling no earlier than four (4) weeks prior to beginning your courses.

-In accordance with the details of Ryerson’s readiness plan, you are required to complete the google formQuarantine Requirements & Planning form, external link at least 1-2 weeks prior to your departure.
+In accordance with the details of Ryerson’s readiness plan, every single student coming into Canada (whether fully vaccinated or not) is required to complete the google formQuarantine Requirements & Planning form, external link at least 1-2 weeks prior to your departure.
 This form initiates the arrival support process for you and any co-arriving family members who may be travelling with you to Canada.
 You will be contacted by the International Student Transition Coordinator to confirm the details of your quarantine plan including transportation arrangements from the point of arrival in Canada to your self-isolation site.
 If you do not have a self-isolation plan in place, we are happy to assist you with the details of formulating one.

 If you are unclear about your eligibility to enter Canada, please contact International Student Support at firstname.lastname@example.org.

 In an effort to prevent the transmission of COVID-19 and new strains of the virus in Canada, Transport Canada has recently released new protocols related to the new mandatory COVID-19 testing requirement for those travelling to Canada by air.

 Effective January 7, 2021, all air passengers five years of age or older, including Canadians, will be required to show a negative PCR test result taken within 72 hours prior to boarding their scheduled departure to Canada.

 Written or electronic documentation of a negative laboratory test result must be presented to the airline.
 You are advised to contact local health authorities in your country of departure to organize a PCR test.